 The proposed use of our task consists of a CertainTrust object constructed to handle a single trust relationship.
 The constructor is reached by calling one of the createfromRS or createfromTC functions.
 After the constructor, the main and presumably more regularly used functionalities are implemented by the functions addR, addS and addU that respectively add positive, negative and neutral evidence to the statistical model.
-Furthermore, there are a number of ways to combine CertainTrust objects by choosing a function from the set {OR, AND, wFusion, cFusion}.
+Furthermore, there are a number of ways to combine CertainTrust objects by choosing a CertainLogic operator implemented in the functions from the set $\{OR, AND, wFusion, cFusion\}$.